capslock321/aiomojang/docs/source/renders.rst

 ---------------------
 This class focuses on the player's skin.

-.. autoclass:: renders.Skin
+.. autoclass:: aiomojang.renders.Skin
     :members:

 Cape
 ---------------------
 This class focuses on the player's cape.

-.. autoclass:: renders.Cape
+.. autoclass:: aiomojang.renders.Cape
     :members: